Codernta/Codernta/README.md

-- 👋 Hi, I’m @Codernta
+- 👋 Hi, I’m @Codernta  🧑
-- 👀 I’m interested in Flutter Mobile Application Development.
+- 👀 I’m interested in Flutter Mobile Application Development.📱
 - 🌱 I’m currently learning AI in application development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : ta007nithin@gmail.com